 Special Issue of Evolution & Human Behavior

 In 2005 the journal of the Human Behavior and Evolution Society released its largest issue to date, a collection of papers by students and friends of RDA on aspects of their own research that were inspired by his ideas.
-Introducing the issue is an overview by William Irons on the ways in which RDA has advanced our understanding of the evolution of human behavior and psychology.
+Introducing the issue is an overview by William Irons on the ways in which RDA was advancing our understanding of the evolution of human behavior and psychology.
 Below are the contents of that issue, each article of which can be downloaded by clicking on the reference.

-Flinn, M. V., Geary, D. C. & Ward, C. V. 2005.
+[PDF] Flinn, M. V., Geary, D. C. & Ward, C. V. 2005.
 Ecological dominance, social competition, and coalitionary arms races: Why humans evolved extraordinary intelligence.
 Evolution and Human Behavior 26: 10-46.

 Summers & Crespi volume: Human Social Evolution: The Foundational Works of Richard D. Alexander